-I had setup a new domain name for use as a simple peer-to-peer video streaming service (more on that in a future update) but repeatedly ran into issues with Let’s Encrypt’s domain authorization tests.
+I’d set up a new domain name for use as a simple peer-to-peer video streaming service (more on that in a future update) but repeatedly ran into issues with Let’s Encrypt’s domain authorization tests.
 Here is how I locked myself out of minting my new domain a TLS certificate.

 , I wrote about a then recently introduced method for preventing misissuance of TLS certificates called Certification Authority Authorization (CAA) records.
 CAA is a type of DNS record that let domain owners declare which certificate authorities (CA) can issue a certificate for their domain.